hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/catalog.html.md

 it's important to keep in mind whose box you're using.
 Here are some things to note when you're choosing a box:

 - __The username of the user__.
-If it's `bento` or `canonical`, you can likely trust the box more than an anonymous user.
+If it's `bento` or `ubuntu`, you can likely trust the box more than an anonymous user.
 - __The number of downloads of the box__.
 Heavily downloaded boxes are likely vetted more often by other members of the community.
-HashiCorp responds to reports of malicious software distributed via Vagrant Cloud and takes down boxes.
+HashiCorp responds to reports of malicious software distributed via Vagrant Cloud by disabling and/or removing boxes.
+If you find a box which includes malicious software, please report it to: <a href="mailto:support+vagrantcloud@hashicorp.com">support+vagrantcloud@hashicorp.com</a>.
 - __The latest release date__.
-More up-to-date boxes contain up-to-date software.
+Boxes which are updated periodically or which have recent release dates will generally contain more up-to-date software.
 - __Availability of the box download__.
-Vagrant Cloud periodically checks if a box is publicly accessible.
+Vagrant Cloud periodically checks if a box which is externally hosted (hosted by the box author, not Vagrant Cloud) is publicly accessible.
 You can see this information on the box page next to the provider.